-This part deals with how Apostle collects and uses information about website visitors, potential customers, users of Apostle's products and services, and others who contact Apostle through forms or email addresses published on or linked to our websites.
+This section deals with the way Apostle collects and uses information about visitors to the website, potential customers, users of products and services of Apostle, and others who contact Apostle through forms or email addresses published on or linked to our websites.

-This part deals with how Apostle handles data that you entrust to Apostle when you use our products and services, or when you share any personal or confidential information with us while requesting customer support.
+This section deals with how Apostle handles data that you entrust to Apostle when you use our products and services, or when you share personal or confidential information with us when requesting customer support.

-We collect information about you only if we need the information for some legitimate purpose.
-Apostle will have information about you only if (a) you have provided the information yourself, (b) Apostle has automatically collected the information, or (c) Apostle has obtained the information from a third party.
-Below we describe the various scenarios that fall under each of those three categories and the information collected in each one.
+We only collect information about you if we need it for a legitimate purpose.
+Apostle will only have information about you if (a) you have provided the information yourself, (b) Apostle has collected the information automatically, or (c) Apostle has obtained the information from a third party.
+Below, we describe the different scenarios that fall under each of these three categories and the information that is collected in each category.

 In addition to the purposes mentioned above, we may use your information for the following purposes:

-Legal processing bases applicable to Apostle: If you are an individual from the European Economic Area (EEA), our legal basis for information collection and use depends on the personal information concerned and the context in which we collect it.
-Most of our information collection and processing activities are typically based on (i) contractual necessity, (ii) one or more legitimate interests of Apostle or a third party that are not overridden by your data protection interests, or (iii) your consent.
-Sometimes, we may be legally required to collect your information, or may need your personal information to protect your vital interests or those of another person.
+Legal processing bases applicable to Apostle: When we process your personal data, we have a basis for doing so.
+Most of our information collection and processing activities are usually based on (i) contractual necessity, (ii) one or more legitimate interests of Apostle or a third party that do not outweigh your data protection interests, or (iii) your consent.
+Sometimes, we are required by law to collect your data, or we need your personal data to protect your vital interests or those of another person.

-Withdrawal of consent: Where we rely on your consent as the legal basis, you have the right to withdraw your consent at any time, but this will not affect any processing that has already taken place.
+Withdrawal of consent: Where we rely on your consent as the legal basis, you have the right to withdraw your consent at any time, but this does not affect processing that has already taken place.

-Legitimate interests notice: Where we rely on legitimate interests as the legal basis and those legitimate interests are not specified above, we will clearly explain to you what those legitimate interests are at the time that we collect your information.
+Notification of legitimate interests: When we invoke legitimate interests as a legal basis and these legitimate interests are not specified above, we will clearly explain to you what these legitimate interests are at the time we collect your information.

-Opt out of non-essential electronic communications: You may opt out of receiving newsletters and other non-essential messages by using the 'unsubscribe' function included in all such messages.
-However, you will continue to receive notices and essential transactional emails.
+Opt out of non-essential electronic communications: You may opt-out of receiving newsletters and other non-essential communications by using the 'unsubscribe' function included in all such communications.
+You will, however, continue to receive notices and essential transaction emails.

 Disable cookies: You can disable browser cookies before visiting our websites.
 However, if you do so, you may not be able to use certain features of the websites properly.

-Optional information: You can choose not to provide optional profile information such as your photo.
-You can also delete or change your optional profile information.
-You can always choose not to fill in non-mandatory fields when you submit any form linked to our websites.
+Optional information: You may choose not to provide optional profile information, such as your photograph.
+You may also remove or change your optional profile information.
+You can always choose not to complete non mandatory fields when filling out a form linked to our Sites.

-Third-party service providers: We may need to share your personal information and aggregated or de-identified information with third-party service providers that we engage, such as marketing and advertising partners, event organizers, web analytics providers and payment processors.
+Third-party service providers: We may need to share your personal information and aggregated or identified information with external service providers that we engage with, such as marketing and advertising partners, event organisers, web analytics providers, and payment processors.